 So, if you are trying to decide if you want to try for your baby this year or next year or you want someone to the devil’s advocate for you, here are my reasons and I share them so you can contemplate and decide what is best for you and your family.

 They have a chance of having recess together

 Lunch and recess at most schools includes 2-3 grades.
-I know that by having a 2-year gap, specifically 2 grades apart, then they are going to be able to have some years where they have recess together.
+I know that by having kids 2 years apart, specifically 2 grades apart, then they are going to be able to have some years where they have recess together.
 I like this for two reasons.
 I think it gives them a chance to have a common friend circle and also be better friends.

 The other reason is that I now have an extra pair of eyes on each child.
 I can’t be there all the time.
 If my child decides to not tell me they are being bullied at school, then their sibling might.
 At least, if I know something is up with one, then I can ask the other.

-If you are lucky, you might even be able to space them 2 years apart but only be one grade apart.
+If you are lucky, you might even be able to space your kids 2 years apart but only be one grade apart.

 Overlapping social circles